Thursday, 9 March 2023

 AI Artwork for boards, Literary Hauntings, Tartarus Press, 2022.

 Artificial Intelligence is likely to revolutionise a wide variety of human activities, but while it may prove beneficial in many ways, it also has the potential to make some established occupations redundant, from mundane and repetitive jobs right through to positions in the creative and problem-solving professions.
 The anger of those who rail against AI is heartfelt and not without justification, but one cannot help being reminded of the nineteenth-century Luddites who destroyed textile machines in the belief they could halt industrialisation.
 They didn’t.
-It is not possible to put the AI genii back in the bottle, which means, like it or not, that we are going to have to adapt to it, work with it, and consider ways to mitigate any damage.
+It is not possible to put the AI genii back in the bottle, which means, like it or not, we are going to have to adapt to it, work with it, and consider ways to mitigate any damage.

 In our world of publishing there are two major concerns relating to AI.
 The first is AI generated text, and the second is AI art.
 Thankfully, AI text is still in its infancy.
 It can create quite useful results if asked to write about widely-considered, factual matters, and it will do so with a level of competence that is likely to become more impressive over time.
-However, anything that requires a little specialist knowledge, is slightly outside the mainstream, or is discussed in printed books rather than shared online, causes AI generated text to be full of obvious mistakes.
+However, anything that requires a little specialist knowledge is slightly outside the mainstream, or is discussed in printed books rather than shared online, causes AI generated text to be full of obvious mistakes.
 The biggest concern at the moment is not that Artificial Intelligence is knowingly trying to mislead us*, but that it is very good at appearing plausible when it cannot find the information it requires.
 With just a little material it will generate a believable fiction to cover lacunae in its knowledge.
-(If asked for references to back up its claims, it may even create impressive-sounding but non-existent references.)
+(If asked for references to back up its claims, it will even create impressive-sounding but non-existent references.)
 AI may have already made redundant some authors of factual material, but editors are needed now more than ever because of AI’s dangerous potential for misleading readers.

 Considering its ability to pass off fiction as fact, it is perhaps surprising that AI text is also failing to generate plausible creative content.
 Its attempts at stories, poetry, etc, are laughable, although these are likely to get better with time (and maybe not much time).
 At the moment the main problem in the world of publishing is that some people are using it to overwhelm editors with third-rate submissions.
 Looking into the future, if AI text continues to improve, there is a possible scenario of publishers having to choose between the work of human authors and AI generated texts of an equal quality.
 This would raise some very profound philosophical questions about the nature of literature and why we read it.